pdmonge/Extract-FileVersionsFromGit/README.md

 1. **Repository Validation**: Verifies that the specified path is a valid Git repository
 2. **Commit Enumeration**: Retrieves all commits in chronological order (oldest first)
+3. **Date Range Filtering**: Optionally filters commits to only include those within the specified date range
-3. **File Discovery**: For each commit, identifies all files that existed at that point
+4. **File Discovery**: For each commit, identifies all files that existed at that point
-4. **Binary Detection**: Optionally filters out binary files based on content analysis
+5. **Binary Detection**: Optionally filters out binary files based on content analysis
-5. **File Extraction**: Extracts each file version using `git show`
+6. **File Extraction**: Extracts each file version using `git show`
-6. **Timestamp Formatting**: Formats commit date/time into the filename
+7. **Timestamp Formatting**: Formats commit date/time into the filename
-7. **Directory Structure**: Preserves the original directory structure in the output
+8. **Directory Structure**: Preserves the original directory structure in the output

 ## Troubleshooting